-Professor Pickering's current research focuses on the impact of aid for democratization on local communities in culturally diverse post-socialist Eastern Europe.
-She also works on cross-regional research on the impact of efforts to improve the quality of local governance, with on-going, collaborative projects in Bosnia-Herzegovina and in Uganda.
-Professor Pickering is an active member of the AidData Research Consortium.
-Additional research interests include ethnic politics, particularly in the Balkans; and state-building and refugee politics in post-conflict states in Eurasia.
-Through her mentorship of the award-winning international community engagement project, The Bosnia Project, she also supports student-led, collaborative research assessing informal educational activities that promote inter-cultural communication skills.
+Research InterestsPaula Pickering is Associate Professor of Government at William & Mary.
+Professor Pickering’s current, collaborative research focuses on the evolving nature of civic activism in the post-communist region and its impact on political and social outcomes.
+Earlier collaborative projects include studies of the impact of aid for democratization on local communities in culturally diverse South Eastern Europe and the impact of information on electoral accountability in Uganda.
+Additional research interests include ethnic politics, particularly in the Balkans; and statebuilding and refugee politics in post-conflict states in Eurasia.
+Through her mentorship of the award-winning international community engagement project, The American-Bosnian Collaboration (ABC) Project, she also supports student-led, collaborative research assessing informal educational activities that promote inter-cultural communication skills.

 Professor Pickering worked as an analyst on Eastern Europe and as a political officer in Turkmenistan for the State Department (1990-94).
 She has also served as a human rights officer for the Organization for Security in Cooperation in Europe in Bosnia-Herzegovina (1996) and as a volunteer for the Center for Non-violent Conflict Resolution in Nis, Serbia (1995).

 Ph.D. in Political Science, University of Michigan, 2001; B.A. in International Relations, Stanford University, 1989.

 Her book, Peacebuilding in the Balkans: The View from the Ground Floor, was published by Cornell University Press in 2007,

 Selected additional publications include: